Mound-building termites: Other life on termite mounds

 Vegetation on termite mounds usually differs highly from vegetation in the surrounding.
 In African savannas, Macrotermes mounds form 'islands' with high tree densities.
 This is usually attributed to the fact that the mound soils are generally more fertile than other soil due to the digging of termites and their decomposition of plant material.
 On top of that, mound soils have been found to contain more water than their surroundings, a clear advantage for plant growth in savannas.
 The high tree densities on termite mounds attract high densities of browsing herbivores, due to the high nutrient contents in foliage from trees growing on mounds, or perhaps due to the high quantities of food and shelter on mounds.

 Brazilian caatinga mounds

 The caatinga ecoregion in northeast Brazil has about 200 million termite mounds spread over an area the size of Great Britain.
 Some of the mounds are 3 m tall and 10 m wide, and they are spaced about 20 m apart.
 Underneath the mounds are networks of tunnels that required the excavation of 10 km3 of dirt.

 Scientists performed radioactive dating on 11 of these mounds.
 The youngest mound was 690 years old, while the oldest was at least 3,820 years and possibly more than twice that.
 The mounds were built by Syntermes dirus termites, which are about half an inch long.
 Deforestation in the region helped to reveal the extent of the mounds to scientists.
 One scientist stated that the mounds apparently represent "the world's most extensive bio-engineering effort by a single insect species".

+Namaqualand mounds

+Mounds built by Microhodotermes viator cover more than 20% of the area of Namaqualand, South Africa.
+Reaching heights of 2 m and diameters of up to 40 m, some are 34,000 years old, making them the oldest inhabited termite structures in the world.